jdcloudcom/en/documentation/Management/DevOps/Getting-Started/Quick-start-monitoring.md

 **Step 1: Agent Deployment and Monitoring Access**

 Before using the intelligent monitoring, please ensure that ifrit-agent is successfully deployed.
 After deployment, the agent status can be viewed via the modes below: select the product line of Service Tree and nodes hereunder.
-Then, the agent status of a machine can be viewed in the “Machine List” page.
+Then, the agent status of a machine can be viewed in the "Machine List" page.

 ![image](https://github.com/jdcloudcom/cn/blob/DevOps-guhezhu1/image/DevOps/Getting-Started9.jpg)